Skip to main content

 export default Signin;

-Now let's create a Blog model.
+Now let's create a Post model(if it already exists, simply replace it).
 We'll use it to store blog posts.

 /schema.zmodel